Esri/arcgis-maps-sdk-java-samples/map_view/display-layer-view-state/README.md

 ## How to use the sample

-Click the *Load Layer* button to create a new layer and add it to the map.
-As you pan and zoom around the map, note how the `LayerViewStatus` flags change; for example, `OUT_OF_SCALE` becomes true when the map is scaled outside of the layer's min and max scale range.
-Click the *Hide Layer* button to hide the layer and observe the view state change to `NOT_VISIBLE`.

-If you disconnect your device from the network, you can pan around the map to see layers display the `WARNING` status when they cannot fetch online data.
-Reconnect to the network to see the warning disappear.
+Click "Load Layer" to add a new layer to the map.
+The current view status of the layer will display at the top of the sample.
+Zoom in and out of the map and note that the layer disappears when the map is scaled outside of its min and max scale range.
+If you disconnect your device from the network and pan around the map, a warning alert will display.
+Reconnect to the network to remove the warning.
+Turn the layer's visibility off by unchecking the "layer active" checkbox.
+The layer's current view status will update accordingly as you carry out these actions.

 ## How it works